22 FAQs about remote working

-- If you are going to use them on a self-employed basis, what sort of restrictions (if any) are you going to place on their right to sell competing products or do business for rival firms?
+- If you are going to use them on a self-employed or freelance basis, what sort of restrictions (if any) are you going to place on their right to sell competing products or do business for rival firms?

 - Do you want to pay them on salary (or retainer), or on commission, or a mixture of the two?

 - What sort of benefits are you willing to provide - for example, by way of a company car?

 - Will they be expected to use their own equipment (ie laptop, tablet, smartphone, etc) or will you be supplying them with kit?

 - Where do you expect them to be based?

 - Do you require them to report/account for their whereabouts on a daily/weekly basis?